BHP: Peru

+BHP Foundation

+The BHP Foundation is a philanthropic organisation funded by BHP, which as of October 2023 was funding 38 projects in 65 countries.
+Its Australian programs are focused on Indigenous Australian self-determination, and young people.
+One of its partner organisations is Reconciliation Australia.

+Environmental issues

+Climate damage

 BHP is listed as one of the 90 fossil fuel extraction and marketing companies responsible for two-thirds of global greenhouse gas emissions since the beginning of the industrial age.
 Its cumulative emissions as of 2010 have been estimated at 7,606 MtCO_{2}e, representing 0.52% of global industrial emissions between 1751 and 2010, ranking it the 19th-largest corporate polluter.
 According to BHP management 10% of these emissions are from direct operations, while 90% come from products sold by the company.
 BHP has been voluntarily reporting its direct GHG emissions since 1996.
 In 2013, it was criticised for lobbying against carbon pricing in Australia.
+In June 2024, BHP announced that the company was on track to meet its 30% emissions reduction target by 2030 from 2020 baseline levels and did not rule out using carbon offsets as part of its $4 billion plan to meet the target.

 BHP reported total CO2e emissions (Direct + Indirect) for the twelve months ending 30 June 2020 at 15,800 Kt.